Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 ## Steps
 * Using api key request the data from URl and generate data frame with required parameters
-* Defien weekday and weekend dictonaries
+* Define weekday and weekend dictonaries
 * Set different timings of a day using groupby to get 24 hrs format representation on x axis with 1 hr time interval
 * Calculate the mean of number of bikes rented at that particular timing
 * Plot two graphs for weekend and weekday to compare peak bike ride timings.